How Belkins Helped SUJO to Recover Email Deliverability

 Finding the source of the problem was the easiest part.
 Compared to the previous domain, the new domain did not have the same level of credibility and trustworthiness due to its age.

 Why is it important?
-While there is nothing wrong about switching to a newer domain, you should keep in mind that the new domain’s credibility rank bars you from continuing your old-domain routine.
+While there is nothing wrong with switching to a newer domain, you should keep in mind that the new domain’s credibility rank bars you from continuing your old-domain routine.
 It means that you can’t send 1000 emails right after the domain switch because it will be treated as spam activity by email service providers.
 Once you change domains, you have to build your Sender Score anew, monitor your mailboxes closely and reduce the number of emails you usually send to a more acceptable amount.

 By the time Belkins started working on the problem, the existing domain had considerable issues with its Sender Score and deliverability.
 Every third email was sent to the spam folder instead of the users’ inbox.